In this guide

 Everyone should be using anti-virus already.
 There are some excellent free tools so there’s no need to pay for the likes of McAfee or Norton.
-Avira Free Antivirus, Avast! and Panda Free are all very strong options.
+Avira Free Antivirus, Avast! and Panda Free are all very good options.

 Also, all versions of Windows from 8 ownward include the free Microsoft Defender anti-virus and this is activated by default.
-It does not offer the additional web protection of other AV tools but it is a perfectly good AV for general use, though you'll want to combine it with other tools and browser add-ons to shore up your web defences.
+It does not offer the additional protection of other AV tools but it is a perfectly good AV for general use, though you'll want to combine it with other tools and browser add-ons to shore up your web defences.

 Note that while you should not run multiple anti-virus programs it is safe to use an anti-malware tool alongside anti-virus.

 Malwarebytes does offer a premium version with real time protection where the application automatically scans for threats on both your own system and web sites, but this is certainly not essential.
-An ‘on access’ anti-virus combined with an ‘on demand’ anti-malware application offers sufficient protection, though you will need to remember to manually scan for threats.
+An ‘on access’ anti-virus combined with an ‘on demand’ anti-malware application offers sufficient protection, though you will need to remember to manually scan for malware threats.

 Browser security extensions and add-ons